fboender/ansible-cmdb/README.md

 it and modifying the `cols` definition at the top.
 It should be served over HTTP, as it uses CDN Jquery libs.

+Ansible-cmdb currently provides the following templates out of the box:

+* `html_fancy`: A fancy HTML page that used JQuery and DataTables to give you a searchable, sortable table overview of all hosts with detailed information just a click away.
+* `txt_table`: A quick text table summary of the available hosts with some minimal information.

 ### Inventory scanning

 Ansible-cmdb can read your inventory file (`hosts`, by default) and extract